gaogaostegosaurus/nextaction/README.md

 Some features that should work:

 #### BRD
-- Shows optimal next action
+- nothing, because Shadowbringers was released

 #### RDM
-- Shows suggested next hardcast/dualcast actions
+- Checks all possible spell combinations and uses a weight system to pick the best cast
-- Shows Manafication at correct breakpoints
+- Shows/hides Manafication at correct breakpoints
-- Shows combo actions during combo, including suggested finisher

 #### SAM
+- Works to 70ish
 - Shows next optimal combo, adjusts for manual/incorrect inputs
 - Shows Iaijutsu in efficient place within combo sequence
 - Shows when to spend or save Kenki

 #### WAR
-- Shows next optimal combo, adjusts for manual/incorrect inputs
+- Shows next optimal combo to maintain Storm's Eye depending on upcoming cooldowns
-- Shows spender notice when about to overcap
+- Makes decisions about when to use Inner Beast/etc
-- Shows mitigation notice when no mitigation up but one is available
+- Adjusts displayed icons on manual/incorrect inputs

 Stuff to be done:
-- More consistent bitmasks for miss/combo stuff
+- More consistent bitmasks for miss/combo stuff?
+- Better weights for RDM